-The Online Cup is the hardest game mode in PES Club Manager in my opinion.
-This game mode is unlocked when you reach Amateur Division.
-An Online Cup event is held every month; the most common one being the Managers Cup.
-There are 3 other types of Online Cups: Partners Cup, Special Managers Cup Event and Managers Champions Cup.
+An online cup is held every month; the most common one being the Managers Cup.
+There are 3 other types of online cups: Partners Cup, Special Managers Cup Event and Managers Champions Cup.

-The 48th Top Player Managers Cup was recently held earlier this month, and I was the runner-up in the tournament.
-This was the best result I have ever had in an Online Cup.
+The 48th Top Player Managers Cup was recently held earlier this month, and I finished as runner-up.
+This is the best result I have ever had in an online cup to date.

 I have never qualified for the Managers Champions Cup.
-I have also not seen a Special Managers Cup event in many months, and I am unsure if this cup has been removed from PES Club Manager.
-Therefore, I can’t provide any insight into what these tournaments are like.
+I have also not seen a Special Managers Cup event in many months, and am unsure if this cup has been removed from PES Club Manager.
+So, I can’t provide any insight into what these tournaments are like.

-In this guide, I will describe the features of the Managers Cup in PES Club Manager and share my experience in the recent Managers Cup, providing tips along the way.
+In this post, I will explain the key features of the Managers Cup in PES Club Manager, and share my experience in the 48th Managers Cup.

-To qualify for the monthly Online Cup, you need to obtain a certain number of Managers Score (See picture below).
-Do remember that Managers Score cannot be earned from playing in the Domestic League.
+To qualify for an online cup, you need to obtain a certain amount of Managers Score (See picture below).
+Do note that Managers Score CANNOT be earned from playing in the Domestic League.

-There is one extremely important thing to note before participating in the Online Cup.
-You need to select one of two cup classes before the main event starts: New Season Class or Free Class.
-The Online Cup is essentially two tournaments in one event.
+You need to select one of two cup categories before the main event begins: New Season Class or Free Class.
+As strange as it sounds, the online cup is essentially two tournaments in one event.

-This nicely leads on to an extremely crucial tip for Online Cups: Always check the time of the match!
-There were a number of occasions in the past where I forgot to prepare my team before the match started, and this resulted in some costly losses.
+And this nicely leads on to another crucial tip for online cups: Check the time of the match!
+In the past, there were a number of occasions where I forgot to prepare my team before the match started, and this resulted in some costly losses.

 TOP PLAYER MANAGERS CUP 48

-So I decided to forego my favourite playstyle and return to basics — Possession-based and short passes.
-I play 4-3-3 nowadays because I like to play aggressive and keep a lot of pressure the opponent’s defence.
-Keeping possession is important because the central defence in the 4-3-3 formation is more vulnerable if I cannot keep hold of the ball.
-It is also easier to keep the ball with short passing.
+So, I went back to basics — Possession game and short passes.
+After all, it is easier to keep possession with short passing.
+I play 4-3-3 formation because I want to be aggressive and keep a lot of pressure on the opponent’s defence.
+Keeping possession is also important in 4-3-3 because the central defence is more vulnerable with less players in midfield.

-Online Cup isn’t a game mode for managers who are unsure of what their best team lineup and tactics are.
+The Online Cup isn’t a game mode for players who aren’t sure of what their best team lineup and tactics are.
 I was quite confident of my team because I regularly attained good results against user teams in the International League.

-In general, I recommend sticking to what works for you when facing teams with around the same overall rating as you during the Online Cup.
-Teams with 30+ points higher than you are those that you need to pay closer attention to.
+In general, I recommend sticking to what works for you when facing teams in online cups.
+For teams with overall rating of 30+ points higher than you, you might want to consider making small tweaks to your team.

 This was the team that beat me in the finals to win the Top Player Managers Cup 48:

-This is also a typical example of a user team packed full of talented 6-7 star players.
-You can’t see from the picture above, but all his players from the starting lineup had special traits, and his 3 forwards had limit breaks too.
+This is the quintessential strong user team packed full of talented 6-7 star players (including the substitutes).
+You can’t see from the picture above, but all his players in the starting lineup had special traits, and his 3 forwards had limit breaks too.

-Even though you may have to accept that your opponent has much stronger players than you, there are still a few things you can do to gain slight advantages against tougher opponents:
+And yes, sometimes you just have to accept that your opponent has much stronger players than you.
+However, there are still a few things you can do to lessen their advantage:

 - Special trait tormenters.
-These traits increase the opponent’s overall ability if you employ a certain tactic.
-So ask yourself beforehand, “If I were to use this tactic, am I giving my opponent an advantage?”.
-This opponent had no special trait tormenters, so I was free to use any tactic I liked.
+These traits increase the opposition’s overall rating if you employ a certain tactic.
+So ask yourself beforehand, “If I were to use this tactic, am I making my opponent stronger?”.
+This opponent had no special trait tormenters, so I didn’t need to tweak my tactics.

 - Identify the overall playstyle.
-This opponent has a strong counter-attacking team, and a number of players had the “Counter-attack style” special trait.
-This means that I needed to try and maintain possession as much as possible.
-I also kept a deep defensive line to ensure that my defence and defensive midfielder don’t overcommit to attacks and get caught off guard by a counter-attack.
+This opponent had a strong counter-attacking team, and a number of players with the “Counter-attack style” special trait.
+This meant that I needed to maintain possession as much as possible.
+I also kept a deep defensive line to ensure that my defence and defensive midfielder don’t overcommit to attacks, and get caught off guard by a counter-attack.

 - Attacking area and containment.
-This opponent liked to attack down the sides, so by containing him in the middle, I prevented him from playing to his strengths.
+This opponent liked to attack down the sides.
+So, containing his players in the middle prevented him from playing to his strengths.

-Looking back at my early days of playing PES Club Manager, I regret not taking the Online Cup seriously when I was in Amateur and Regular Divisions.
-It’s likely easier to win the Online Cup in the lower division categories, so don’t make the same mistake as I did and ensure that your team is ready to challenge in every Online Cup.
+Looking back at my early days in PES Club Manager, I regret not taking online cups seriously when I was in Amateur and Regular Divisions.
+It’s likely easier to win online cups in the lower division categories, so don’t make the same mistake as I did and ensure your team is always ready to challenge every online cup.